For each audio source in the Audio Mixer, you can see that source’s levels, as well as a corresponding fader, speaker button, and ‘Audio’ button.

 If there is a particular source's audio that you do not want to hear at any point, click on the corresponding speaker button.

-The button should go from white to black, and the levels will fade from green to gray.
+The button should go from white to black, and the levels will fade from green/yellow to gray.
 This indicates that the source is muted.
 You can turn off muting for any source by clicking its speaker button again.

 Note: Muted sources can still be monitored through headphones as long as the headphone button is activated.

 You can also link audio sources to each other.
-For example, if you have all audio coming from CAM1, you may want to link other cameras to that source for seamless transitions.
+For example, if you have all audio coming in from CAM1, you may want to link other cameras to that source for seamless transitions.

 Click on the name of the source at the top of the audio module.
 You will notice you have the option to link to any other input source.